Going from a Representative Agent to Counterfactuals in Combinatorial Choice: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we develop a nonparametric framework for counterfactual prediction in combinatorial problems based on S-RAM.
-We establish an exact characterization of choice probabilities representable under S-RAM over general $0-1$ polytopes and show that consistency verification reduces to a polynomial-sized linear program.
-Building on this, we propose a nonparametric tractable method for counterfactual prediction.
-For S-RAM-inconsistent data, we introduce a compact mixed-integer convex formulation to compute the best-fitting S-RAM approximation.
-We conduct extensive numerical experiments that demonstrate the strong empirical performance of the proposed method.
-Finally, we highlight several challenges that underscore future research direction.
-First, solving the integer programs for prediction and estimation via commercial solvers may not be computationally efficient for large-scale instances.
-Developing more advanced algorithms to handle such cases is an important direction for future research.
-Another direction is extending the framework beyond $0-1$ polytopes to richer combinatorial structures, such as knapsack sets or tour polytopes in the Traveling Salesman Problem, to broaden its applicability.
+In this paper, we develop a nonparametric framework based on a representative agent model to infer how aggregate selection behavior may vary across new combinatorial choice environments unobserved in historical data.
+Our first main contribution is an exact characterization of the selection probabilities representable under the s-RAM model over general 0–1 polytopes, and a demonstration that consistency verification can be reduced to solving a polynomial-sized linear program.
+This characterization, in turn, enables a tractable nonparametric approach for generating predictions in counterfactual environments.
+For data that are inconsistent with the s-RAM model, we introduce a compact mixed-integer convex formulation to compute the best-fitting s-RAM approximation.
+We conduct extensive numerical experiments that demonstrate the strong empirical performance of the proposed methods.

+We conclude by highlighting several challenges for future research: Developing advanced methods for handling large scale instances where the proposed integer programs formulations may fail to scale well is an important direction for future research.
+Another direction is to extend the framework to settings where the data is from a polytope for which a $0$–$1$ representation is not available, such as the Traveling Salesman Problem (TSP), or even beyond $0$–$1$ polytopes, as in the knapsack problem, thereby accommodating richer combinatorial structures, and broadening the framework’s applicability.